Hoss Walker

-Jesse Walker (September 10, 1904 – January 26, 1984), nicknamed "Hoss", was an American Negro league shortstop and manager from the 1920s into the 1950s.
+Jesse Walker (September 10, 1904 – death date unknown), nicknamed "Hoss", was an American Negro league shortstop and manager from the 1920s into the 1950s.

 A native of Austin, Texas, Walker made his Negro leagues debut in 1929 with the Bacharach Giants.
 He went on to enjoy a 20-year playing career, and was a successful manager for many years.
 He was selected to manage the East team at the East–West All-Star Game in 1949 and 1950.
-Walker died in San Antonio, Texas in 1984 at age 79.